 I love making these images, mainly because I work differently in this space than when making portraits of other people.
 It is a collaborative process when I work with my sitters to create a portrait.
 We banter as I move them around, speaking while photographing.
 For the self-portraits, it doesn’t work to simply choose an environment and set up the tripod.
 I need to think and plan the shoot for a while – sometimes a couple weeks or so, where an idea comes to mind, often from a dream, and I let it percolate.
 The final step before shooting is planning how best to illustrate the story in my mind.

-As the pandemic, the toxic political and social climate, and general quality of life presented a troublesome reality, I continued to make these photographs into 2021 and 2022.
+As the pandemic, the toxic political and social climate, and general quality of life presented a troublesome reality, I continued to make these photographs.
+I have been including my husband Joel in recent imagery, examining scenes in our marriage.
 Anxiety about aging and isolation remain, albeit with some hope for the future mixed in.